jerry81/tensorflow/README.md

   input then network of converging convolutions, followed by pool cells, then large network of hidden nodes then outputs FFNN glued to end to further process data.

-DN - deconvolutional network - opposite of DCNN
+DN - deconvolutional network - opposite of DCNN aka IGN - inverse graphics network - produces graphical images based on text input.

-DCIGN - deep convolutional inverse graphics network -
+DCIGN - deep convolutional inverse graphics network - like VAE but CNN and DNN for encoder aand decoders trained with back propagation